sktonyca/Weather/README.md

 <ul>
  <li>2020-06-21: Added missing cities</li>
  <li>2020-06-22: Instead of saving all the cities, changed to search cities in the website</li>
- <li>2020-06-25: Fixed not being able to resolve city with multiple options
+ <li>2020-06-25: Fixed not being able to resolve cities with multiple options
 </ul>